 What are B-cells?

 B-lymphocytes (B-cells) are white blood cells that produce antibodies to fight infections.
-They are made in the bone marrow and circulate through the lymphatic system and bloodstream.
+They are produced in the bone marrow and circulate through the lymphatic system and bloodstream.

 What causes B-cell cancers?